doronbehar/pistol/README.md

 ## Install

-### Prerequisits
+### Prerequisites

 Since Pistol depends on  [magicmime](https://github.com/rakyll/magicmime), you'll need a `libmagic` package installed.
-Please refer to [this section in magicmime's README](https://github.com/rakyll/magicmime/tree/v0.1.0#prerequisites) for the appropriete commands for every OS.
+Please refer to [this section in magicmime's README](https://github.com/rakyll/magicmime/tree/v0.1.0#prerequisites) for the appropriate commands for every OS.

-Assumming `libmagic` is installed and you have [setup a Go environment](https://golang.org/doc/install), Use the following command to install Pistol to `$GOPATH/.bin/pistol`:
+Assuming `libmagic` is installed and you have [setup a Go environment](https://golang.org/doc/install), Use the following command to install Pistol to `$GOPATH/.bin/pistol`: